 Like a River: A Civil War Novel by Kathy Cannon Wiechman (ages 10 – 13)

-This book follows the intersecting stories of two underage kids, Leander and Polly, who both enlist in the Civil War for different reasons.
+This book follows the intersecting stories of two underage kids, Leander and Polly, who enlist in the Union Army during the Civil War for different reasons.
 Their journeys are hard: battles, prison, hospitals, and suffering.
 The teens learn more than they ever imagined about loyalty, friendship, family, and most of call, courage.

 Soldier’s Heart by Gary Paulsen (ages 12+)

 “War is always, in all ways appalling,” Paulsen writes in the forward.
-He explains that most men who fought came home profoundly changed (what we now call PTSD), said to have “soldier’s heart.”
-This is the fictional story of 15-year old Charley who joins the Minnesota Volunteers, not even knowing for what he was fighting but hoping for excitement.
-He doesn’t get it; only drills, horrors, and survival.
+He explains that most men who fought came home profoundly changed (what we now call PTSD), and said to have “soldier’s heart.”
+This is the fictional story of 15-year-old Charley who joins the Minnesota Volunteers, not even knowing what he was fighting for but hoping for excitement.
+He doesn’t get excitement, only drills, horrors, and survival.
 Later, at age 19, he’ll return home a very different person.
-Vivid descriptions set the different scenes — which in a war is nothing pleasant — so just be aware that there is a LOT of gruesomeness.
+Vivid descriptions set the different scenes — which in a war is nothing pleasant.
+Be aware that there is a LOT of gruesomeness.

-Have you read this Newbery Medal winning chapter book?
-It’s a classic, well-researched historical fiction story about a 16-year old boy named Jeff who joins the Union army in Kansas.
+Have you read this Newbery Medal-winning middle grade book?
+It’s a classic, well-researched historical fiction story about a 16-year-old boy named Jeff who joins the Union Army in Kansas.
 Month after month, Jeff’s former eagerness about fighting turns into weariness and permanent hunger.
 He sees battles and death.
 Then, he finds himself on the other side with the Stand Watie rebel who led the Cherokee Indian Nation.
-Jeff’s experiences show the complexities of the two warring sides, and the motivations for each group.
-Warning: There is, not surprisingly, a lot of violence as well as use of the “n” word.
+Jeff’s experiences show the complexities of the two warring sides and the motivations for each group.
+Warning: There is, not surprisingly, a lot of violence as well as the use of the “n” word.